eegli/mfaws/readme.md

 # mfaws

-A CLI tool to easily manage AWS credentials for MFA-enabled accounts. **mfaws** talks to the [AWS Security Token Service API](https://docs.aws.amazon.com/STS/latest/APIReference/welcome.html) and allows you to obtain temporary credentials using your AWS access key, AWS secret key and MFA device.
+A cross-platform CLI tool to easily manage AWS credentials for MFA-enabled accounts. **mfaws** talks to the [AWS Security Token Service API](https://docs.aws.amazon.com/STS/latest/APIReference/welcome.html) and allows you to obtain temporary credentials using your AWS access key, AWS secret key and MFA device.

 Supported STS operations: